JayPinn-96/GreSQL-pgAdmin4-science_class-/README.md

 ## Short analysis of science, maths and english marks in a classroom using PostgreSQL :open_book:
 - Description of the steps taken in the project document,

 ## Analysis of product, customer and sales of a US supermarket using PostgreSQL :chair:
 - Description of the steps taken in the project document,

-## Analysis of Hotel Revenue 🏨 SQL data analysis.sql/
+## Analysis of Hotel Revenue 🏨 SQL data analysis.sql/ Power BI Hotels Presentation.pbix
 - I built a visual data dashboard using data from an excell spreadsheet and Power BI to present answers to three questions:
 1. Is the hotel revenue growingby year?
 2. Should they increase their parkinglot size?